Periodic monopoles and difference modules: Dimensional reduction from to

 \begin{rem} The above procedure describes the dimensional reduction of the underlying objects of monopoles and harmonic bundles at the twistor parameter $0$.
-We have a similar procedure for each twistor parameter $\lambda$, which we shall describe in \S{\rm\ref{subsection;17.10.1.2}}.
+There exists a similar procedure for each twistor parameter $\lambda$ which we shall describe in {\rm\S\ref{section;21.8.12.101}}.

 \end{rem}